kotn3l/DantelionDataManager/readme.md

 var malenia = BND4.Read(bndBytes);
 ```

+#### Reading multiple files

 The second overload takes a `relativePath`, `pattern` and an optional bool `load` parameter.
-The return value is a `KeyValuePair` collection, with the `Key` being the (relative) file path, and `Value` being the actual file data -- if the `load` parameter is false, the file data won't be loaded aka it will be empty.
-Only existing files will be present in the collection.
+The return value is a `KeyValuePair` collection, with the `Key` being the (relative) file path, and `Value` being the actual file data -- if the `load` parameter is false, the file data won't be loaded aka it will be empty. **Only existing files will be present in the collection.**

 The `pattern` parameter works similarly on how you would search in Windows file explorer.